johntao/blog-2025/src/content/default/my-used-page.md

 What differs from these surveys is that you can find more details about the hardware setup or OS-related stuff in "uses page".
 (e.g. keyboard, ergonomic chair, which Linux distro...)

-Furthermore, one would had a chance to glance how other developers built their personal website, including their tech stacks.
+Furthermore, one would have a chance to glance how other developers built their personal website, including their tech stacks.

 The low popularity of "uses page" is due to the fact that:

-1. Not every developers have a personal website (mostly front-end focus developers)
+1. Not every developer has a personal website (mostly front-end focus developers)
-2. Even the developer have one, they might not beware of the existence of such movement
+2. Even if a developer has one, they might not be aware of the existence of such movement

 That's to say I am not going to contribute to the community either 🤣🤣